mcPear/video-rental-store/README.md

 - returning a video
 - nothing more, nothing less

-I've used: Maven, Spring Core, H2, Vaadin, JUnit Running at localhost:8080
+I've used: Maven, Spring Core, H2, Vaadin, JUnit.
+App runs at localhost:8080